Blog>Trade>Van jobs: I have a van and need work

 Another option if you're looking for van jobs is to set up a removal company.

-In this case, you’ll use your van to help homeowners move house, transporting their belongings from their old home to their new home.
+In this case, you’ll help homeowners move house, transporting their belongings from their old to their new home.

 You’ll also need to consider what services you can offer.
-Will you provide a packing service as many removal companies do?
-Similarly, lots of removal companies provide storage services for homeowners that are living between two houses and need a safe place to keep some belongings.
+Will you provide a packing service like many removal companies do?
+Similarly, some removal companies provide storage services for those looking to temporarily store their belongings.

-Remember, you don’t have to provide everything all at once – you can always start offering straightforward house removals with one van and then scale over time so that you have a whole fleet and even employees!
+Remember, you don’t have to provide everything all at once.
+Simply start out by offering straightforward removals with one van.
+Then scale this up over time so that you have a whole fleet and even employees!

 How much can I charge to provide a house removal service?

-How much you can charge for house removals depends on how big your clients’ homes are and what level of service you offer.
+How much you can charge for house removals depends on how big your clients’ homes are and your expertise.
 You can charge more to move clients from a three-bedroom house than you can from a one-bedroom house.
 Similarly, you can charge homeowners more if you’re providing a packing service alongside the removal service itself.

 Read our tips and tricks for thriving as a new trade startup